 Situated on the west side of the island, the restaurant is also sheltered from Anguilla's easterly tradewinds.
 The only sound you hear is the lapping of the waves as they break along the rocky shoreline.

 Pimms' Main Dining Room

 Inside, Moorish white arches elegantly contrast against the blue Caribbean Sea.
-Royal blue seat cushions sit atop the white, wrought iron seats.
-Blue and white table cloths drape over the round tables, further accentuating the pleasing color scheme.
+Cream seat cushions sit atop posh, dark wood seats.
+White table cloths drape over the tables, further accentuating the restaurant's sophisticated feel.

 Larger dining tables make up the middle of the restaurant, with private dining rooms set behind, overlooking the main room.
 Tables for two line the restaurant's edge.

 As you move closer and closer to the water's edge...

 How close are you to the water?
 This close...

 "Dining for two" at Pimms means dining just a foot from blue.

 TIP: At certain times of the year, when seas are rough, that blue comes right into the restaurant.
 Be sure to make a reservation in advance and check with Pimms' concierge about weather conditions.
 Request the table closest to the sea, even if your table needs to be relocated due to waves, if you are seeking romance.

 Pimms answers the call for intimate oceanfront dining.